open-telemetry/semantic-conventions/docs/attributes-registry/feature-flag.md

 | `targeting_key_missing` | The provider requires a targeting key and one was not provided in the evaluation context. | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `type_mismatch` | The type of the flag value does not match the expected type. | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-`feature_flag.reason` has the following list of well-known values.
+`feature_flag.evaluation.reason` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|